 - Payments received

-Massachusetts state laws require the Notice of Contract (sometimes referred to as a Notice of Subcontract) to be in the following form:
+Massachusetts state laws require the Notice of Contract to be in the following form for subcontractors:

 Must a Massachusetts mechanics lien be notarized?

 No, a Notice of Contract or Subcontract in Massachusetts does not have to be notarized.

 2. Record the mechanics lien in the county clerk’s office